DevanshRangan/FoodOrderingAndroidApp/README.md

 Download https://drive.google.com/file/d/1RxND9QP7tyLZsux2ISulwPfom8C05ljT/view?usp=sharing

 # About
-This is just a demo Food ordering app for android.
-Paytm Payment Gateway is in Staging mode, so no need to enter actual Paytm credentials.
-Staging Mobile Number is 7777777777 and static otp is 888888.
+This is a Food Ordering app with a dummy Restaurant.
+You can try placing the order, but the food won't be delivered to you :p

 # Languages Used
-Java and Kotlin
+Java and Kotlin with MVVM Architecture.

 # Backend
 Firebase and Google Cloud Functions